 Human activities have had major impacts on the global environment.
 Since the beginning of the industrial era, mankind has increasingly made use of land, water, minerals and other natural resources, and continuous growth of the world human population and economies may further increase our impact on the environment.
-As the climate, biogeochemical processes and natural ecosystems are closely interlinked, changes in any one of these may affect the others and be detrimental to humans and other organisms.
-Emissions of anthropogenic gaseous species and particulate matter alter the energy balance of the atmosphere, which in turn has implications for the multiple interactions within the complex Earth's system.
+As the climate, biogeochemical processes and natural ecosystems are closely interlinked, changes in any one of these may affect the others and be detrimental to humans and other Emissions of anthropogenic gaseous organisms. species and particulate matter alter the energy balance of the atmosphere, which in turn has implications for the multiple interactions within the complex Earth's system.
 These interactions are not fully understood, partly due to the lack of high quality observations.

-The World Meteorological Organization (WMO) established the Global Atmosphere Watch (GAW) Programme in 1989 to promote systematic and reliable observations of the global environment, including greenhouse gases (e.g., CO2, CH4, CFCs, and N2O) and some reactive gases (e.g., O3, CO, VOCs, NO_x, and SO2) in the atmosphere.
+The World Meteorological Organization (WMO) established the Global Atmosphere Watch (GAW) Programme in 1989 to promote systematic and reliable observations of the global environment.
 In October 1990, WMO designated the Japan Meteorological Agency (JMA) in Tokyo to serve as the World Data Centre for Greenhouse Gases (WDCGG).
-The WDCGG is responsible for collecting, archiving and providing data of greenhouse gases in the atmosphere and oceans from a number of observational sites throughout the world that participate in GAW and other scientific monitoring programmes (Appendix: LIST OF OBSERVATIONAL STATIONS).
+The WDCGG is responsible for collection, archiving and dissemination of data on greenhouse gases in the atmosphere and oceans from a number of observational sites throughout the world that participate in GAW and other programmes addressing the atmospheric chemical composition (Appendix: LIST OF OBSERVATIONAL STATIONS).

-The WDCGG had dealt with reactive gases as well as greenhouse gases by 2015.
-In January 2016, however, the newly established GAW World Data Centre for Reactive Gases (WDCRG) hosted by the Norwegian Institute for Air Research (NILU) took over responsibility for the reactive gases apart from CO.
-The WDCGG remains the primary archive for CO data which is a reactive gas by definition (not a greenhouse gas), but is of key importance to carbon cycle interpretation because CO influences greenhouse gases through its reaction with hydroxyl radicals (OH).
+The WDCGG also collected data on reactive gases until 2015.
+In January 2016, however, the newly established GAW World Data Centre for Reactive Gases (WDCRG) hosted by the Norwegian Institute for Air Research (NILU) took over responsibility for the archiving of the reactive gases (except for CO).
+Although CO is a reactive gas and not a greenhouse gas, the WDCGG remains the primary archive of CO data.
+This is because CO plays an important role in the global carbon cycle through reactions involving hydroxyl radicals (OH), and can be used for the attribution of sources of major greenhouse gases.

 With regard to the issue of climate change the Kyoto Protocol to the United Nations Framework Convention on Climate Change came into force in February 2005.
 In March 2006, WMO commenced annual publication of the WMO Greenhouse Gas Bulletin, which summarizes the state of greenhouse gases in the atmosphere.
-The twelfth issue of the Bulletin was published in October 2016.
+The thirteenth issue of the Bulletin was published in October 2017.
+The value of information on greenhouse gases is increasing in the view of the needs of the countries that signed the Paris Agreement in 2015.
+Atmospheric observations constitute the basis of the multiple products and services developed by multiple agencies including WMO to support implementation of the Paris Agreement.
 The WDCGG contributes to the production of the Bulletin through timely and adequate collection and analysis of data in cooperation with the contributors of the data.

-Since its establishment, the WDCGG has provided its users with data and other information through its regular publications, including the Data Summary (Appendix:

-LIST OF WMO WDCGG PUBLICATIONS).
-In accordance with the GAW Implementation Plan 2016-2023, all observational data and information on greenhouse gases are available on the WDCGG website, improving the accessibility of data, information and products (WMO, 2017).
+Since its establishment, the WDCGG has provided users with data and other information via regular publications such as Data Summary (Appendix: LIST OF WMO WDCGG PUBLICATIONS) and, since 2001, via its website.
+In line with the GAW Implementation Plan 2016-2023 (WMO, 2017a), all observational data submitted to the WDCGG are made available on its website.
 The WDCGG published the Data Submission and Dissemination Guide in 2007 (WMO, 2007), which, with its revision in 2009 (WMO, 2009b), is designed to facilitate submission of observational data and access to archived data in the WDCGG.
 Clear guidelines for data submission are included in the measurement guidelines published by GAW for the variables, which are under the responsibility of the WDCGG.